-Certain types of receipts that might not otherwise be caught by Hong Kong's general profits tax charging section are specifically brought into the Hong Kong tax net under the IRO by deeming such sums to be taxable.
+Certain types of receipts that might not otherwise be caught by Hong Kong's general profits tax charging section are specifically brought into the Hong Kong tax net by deeming provisions of the IRO.
 These include:

-- a) sums from the exhibition or use in Hong Kong of cinema or TV film or tape, or any sound recording; - b) royalties for the use of, or for the right to use, most intellectual properties in Hong Kong; - c) royalties for the use of, or for the right to use, most intellectual properties outside Hong Kong if they are deductible in ascertaining the assessable profits of a person for Hong Kong profits tax purposes; - d) royalties for the use of, or for the right to use, outside Hong Kong of any intellectual property or know-how generated from any research and development (R&D) activity in respect of which a tax deduction for R&D expenditure is allowable in ascertaining the assessable profits of the recipient of the royalties; - e) sums from assignment of a performer's right in relation to a performance in Hong Kong; - f) grants, subsidies or similar financial assistance in connection with a business carried on in Hong Kong (other than sums in connection with capital expenditure made or to be made); - g) lease rentals for the use of movable property in Hong Kong; - h) interest accruing to a financial institution through or from the carrying on of its business in Hong Kong; and profits made by a financial institution through or from the carrying on of its business in Hong Kong from the sale or on the redemption on maturity or presentment of any certificate of deposit or bill of exchange; - interest income and profits from the sale, disposal or upon redemption or maturity, etc. of a certificate of deposit, bill of exchange or regulatory capital securities derived by a corporation (other than a financial institution) that arises through or from the carrying on of an intra-group financing business in Hong Kong; - j) interest derived from Hong Kong except for individuals in a non-business capacity (see Interest income exemption below for exemption); - k) Hong Kong sourced profits from the sale or on the redemption on maturity or presentation of a certificate of deposit or bill of exchange except for individuals in a non-business capacity [refer to (h) above for financial institutions]; and - consideration received by a person for the transfer of certain rights to receive income from property.
+- a) sums from the exhibition or use in Hong Kong of cinematograph or television film or tape, or any sound recording; - b) royalties for the use of, or the right to use, most types of intellectual property in Hong Kong; - c) royalties for the use of, or the right to use, most types of intellectual property outside Hong Kong if they are deductible in ascertaining the assessable profits of a person for Hong Kong profits tax purposes; - d) royalties for the use of, or the right to use, outside Hong Kong of any intellectual property or know-how generated from any research and development (R&D) activity in respect of which a tax deduction for R&D expenditure is allowable in ascertaining the assessable profits of the recipient of the royalties; - e) sums from assignment of a performer's right in relation to a performance in Hong Kong; - f) grants, subsidies or similar financial assistance in connection with a business carried on in Hong Kong (other than sums in connection with capital expenditure made or to be made); - g) lease rentals for the use of movable property in Hong Kong; - h) interest accruing to a financial institution through or from the carrying on of its business in Hong Kong; and profits made by a financial institution through or from the carrying on of its business in Hong Kong from the sale or on the redemption on maturity or presentment of any certificate of deposit or bill of exchange; - i) interest income and profits from the sale, disposal or upon redemption or maturity, etc. of a certificate of deposit, bill of exchange or regulatory capital securities derived by a corporation (other than a financial institution) that arises through or from the carrying on of an intra-group financing business in Hong Kong; - j) interest derived from Hong Kong except for individuals in a non-business capacity (see Interest income exemption below for exemption); - k) Hong Kong sourced profits from the sale or on the redemption on maturity or presentation of a certificate of deposit or bill of exchange except for individuals in a non-business capacity (refer to (h) above for financial institutions); and - consideration received by a person for the transfer of certain rights to receive income from property.

-The assessable profits deemed to arise in respect of items (a), (b) and (c) are usually taken to be 30% of the sum in question, generating an effective tax rate of (i) 4.95% (i.e. 16.5% times 30%) or (ii) 2.475% for the first \$2 million of assessable profits (i.e. 8.25% times 30%) and 4.95% for the remaining amount if the two-tier profits tax rates are applicable.
-A lower tax rate under a double tax agreement/arrangement may apply.
-However, where such royalties are received or accrued from an associated corporation, 100% of the sum is deemed to be taxable at the rates of (i) 16.5% or (ii) 8.25% for the first \$2 million of assessable profits and 16.5% for the remaining amount if the two-tier profits tax rates are applicable.
-A lower tax rate under a double tax agreement/arrangement may apply.
-However, where such royalties are received or accrued from an associated corporation, 100% of the sum is deemed to be taxable at the rates of (i) 16.5% or (ii) 8.25% for the first \$2 million of assessable profits and 16.5% for the remaining amount if the two-tier profits tax rates are applicable, unless the Commissioner of Inland Revenue is satisfied that no person carrying on business in Hong Kong has at any time owned the property in respect of which the sum is paid.
+The assessable profits deemed to arise in respect of items (a), (b) and (c) are usually taken to be 30% of the sum in question, resulting in an effective tax rate of (i) 4.95% (i.e. 16.5% times 30%) or (ii) 2.475% for the first \$2 million of assessable profits (i.e. 8.25% times 30%) and 4.95% for the remaining amount if the two-tier profits tax rates are applicable.
+A lower tax rate under a DTA may apply.
+However, where such royalties are received or accrued from an associate, 100% of the sum is deemed to be taxable, resulting in an effective tax rate of (i) 16.5% or (ii) 8.25% for the first \$2 million of assessable profits and 16.5% for the remaining amount if the two-tier profits tax rates are applicable, unless the Commissioner of Inland Revenue (CIR) is satisfied that no person carrying on a business in Hong Kong has at any time owned the property in respect of which the sum is paid.